pouyabey/IT-Learning-Log/Experience-01/Day-04.md

 - Start a Windows Update and Patch Management project using Microsoft Intune. | Completed ✅
 - BitLocker Encryption and Recovery Key Audit | Completed ✅
+- Create a Bitlocker Policy | Completed ✅
 - Troubleshoot and repair several laptops.
 - Prepare new computers for incoming employees. | Completed ✅
 - Explore ways to better organize and manage IT devices and equipment in storage.